njom/njom/README.md

 - 👋 Hi, I’m Nicholas!
 - 👀 I’m interested in learning about Git.
 - 🌱 I’m currently learning Java.
-- 💞️ I’m looking to collaborate on something simple, for now.
+- 💞️ I'm seeking carreer oppurtunities Customer Care for PAAS.
-- 📫 How to reach me ...
+- 📫 Please feel free to send me a message in gitHub!

 <!---
 njom/njom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.